microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-app-grant-msgraph.md

 ## Conclusion

 You've granted an app role to a service principal.
-This method of granting permissions using Microsoft Graph bypasses the consent workflow and should be used with caution.
+This method of granting permissions using Microsoft Graph bypasses [interactive consent](/azure/active-directory/develop/application-consent-experience)

 ## See also